Reginald Arbuthnot: Early life

 Arbuthnot was born at Brighton in Sussex, the son of William Urquhart Arbuthnot and Elizabeth Arbuthnot.
 His father was a partner in the Indian banking firm Arbuthnot & Co based in Madras and was a member of the Indian Council.
 He was the grandson of Sir William Arbuthnot, 1st Baronet.

 The family lived at Brigden Place in Bexley in Kent and Arbuthnot was educated at Rugby School.
 Whilst at Rugby he played cricket in the school XI.

 Business career

 After leaving school Arbuthnot spent an extended time in India on business working for the family firm as well as working in England as a coffee broker.
 He was a member of the Madras Legislative Council in 1891–1892.
 The firm failed "spectacularly" in 1906, although Arbuthnot was wealthy enough to continue to live in London without needing to work.

 Cricket

 Arbuthnot played cricket twice for Kent.
 His first-class debut came in 1881 and, after time in India, his second appearance was in 1890.
-He played non first-class cricket for a range of teams, including MCC, Blackheath Cricket Club and Madras Cricket Club.
+He played non first-class cricket for a range of teams, including Marylebone Cricket Club (MCC), Blackheath Cricket Club and Madras Cricket Club.